Fees and Financial Matters

 Fees are due by the first day of term.
 For UK bank account holders, the required method of payment is by Direct Debit.
 Direct Debit payees will be notified of the payment date on the invoice issued at the end of the term prior.
 Any changes to method of payment must be given to the Fees Desk/Finance Manager at least 2 weeks prior to this payment date.

-Parents who wish to make regular monthly installments for fees, rather than a whole termly bill, should click the link below for School Fee Plan.
+Parents who wish to make regular monthly instalments for fees, rather than a whole termly bill, should click the link below for School Fee Plan.

 "It lifted me from a working class background and opened the way to university (Cambridge) and an academic career."
 Old Stortfordian.

 For additional information, please see our Current Information Booklet 2018-19.

 The College have partnered with Western Union to enable overseas parents to pay fees by international bank transfer in USD, EUR, HKD, CNY & over 25 other currencies.